-On the TV hit show “Nashville“, main character Juliette Barnes is in the bathroom tossing cookies and as she wipes away the evidence, she dials her ex-boyfriend Avery to tell him the news she found out… she is pregnant and it is his.
-On a previous episode, Juliette learned she was pregnant and assumed it was from a weak moment, one night stand she had which destroyed her relationship with Avery.
-At the abortion clinic she is determined to go through with the procedure until the sonogram technician informs her she is further along than she thought, indicating the baby is Avery’s, not from the affair.
+On the TV hit show “Nashville“, the main character Juliette Barnes is in the bathroom tossing cookies and as she wipes away the evidence, she dials her ex-boyfriend Avery to tell him the news she found out… she is pregnant and it is his.
+In a previous episode, Juliette learned she was pregnant and assumed it was from a weak moment, a one-night stand she had which destroyed her relationship with Avery.
+At the abortion clinic, she is determined to go through with the procedure until the sonogram technician informs her she is further along than she thought, indicating the baby is Avery’s, not from the affair.
 Despite the circumstances, many women with unplanned pregnancies are forced to make a decision.
 While abortion may never be an option for some women, it is for others.

 In the next episode, “I Feel Sorry For Me,” Juliette confesses to her manager and stylist that she is pregnant and as they begin to congratulate her she immediately tells them their next job is to find a “reputable and discrete adoption agency”.
 As they try to understand her reasoning, she shuts down their concerns about the movie and tour and she stresses the importance that no one is to find out about this pregnancy.
 The scene ends with her reiterating “reputable and discrete”.
 Having a reputable adoption agency that gives expectant mothers solid support as well as education is so important, so I am happy they showed her asking for those agency qualities.